Custom Insoles vs Off-the-Shelf Insoles: What's the Real Difference?

 Materials and Durability

-Cost in the Short and Long Term
+Cost, Short and Long Term

 When Is an Off-the-Shelf Insole Enough?